 Outside work: None required, though students are always encouraged to move forward with projects outside of class.

 When & where: Mondays at Spontaneous Celebrations in Jamaica Plain from 10:00-3:00, Feb.
-4 - May 6, 2019.
-Not open Feb.
-18 or Apr.
+25 - May 20, 2019.
+Not open Apr.
 15. Spontaneous Celebrations has off-street parking and is wheelchair-accessible.
 It is located at 45 Danforth Street near the Stony Brook T stop (directions).

 Fee: $600 for the semester, which covers the entire time slot and all classes offered (in other words students who elect this option may take any and all classes offered and/or use any remaining time for independent studio work).
 Payment plans available.
 Class fees waived for families with financial need.
 (Waivers and payment plan information.)

 Photo credit: Connor Durflinger